ponsoc/ststeroids/README.md

 self.state.yourproperty = "yourvalue"
 ```

+`render()`

+Renders an instance of the component.

+`render_as_fragment(refresh_interval:str="5s", refresh_flow: Flow=None)`

+Renders an instance of the component as a fragement.
+Additionality you can pass a refresh flow that should be called prior to rendering the component, you can use this to refresh the applications state.

 `register_element(element_name: str)`

 Registers a Streamlit element onto the component by generating component bound key.
 Use this function when setting a key for an element within the component.